 If you would like to learn more about becoming a member of the network, please fill in the form below and we will be in touch with you.
 You can withdraw your membership at any time in the same way.

-Below, you’ll find some reports, podcasts and other resources that the WMHN has produced or contributed to.
+Below, you’ll find some reports, podcasts and other resources that we have produced or contributed to.
 Please be aware that some sensitive topics are discussed in these resources, and know that help is available if you are in distress.
 If you need to talk to someone, you can contact the Samaritans 24 hours a day by calling 116 123 (freephone), texting 087 260 9090 (standard text rates apply) or emailing firstname.lastname@example.org (Republic of Ireland) or email@example.com (Northern Ireland).

-National Women’s Council of Ireland.
-In 2017/8, NWCI undertook a programme of conversations with groups of women across the country, centring women’s understanding of mental health – the things that keep women well, the social and community networks that support them and the services they turn to in times of difficulty.Read the Report, Out of Silence
+In 2017 and 2018, the NWC undertook a programme of conversations with groups of women across the country, centring women’s understanding of mental health: the things that keep women well, the social and community networks that support them, and the services they turn to in times of difficulty.Read the report here

-Strengthening Responses: An interdisciplinary seminar on domestic violence and women’s mental health took place on December, 3rd as part of our WMHN group.
-Dr. Siân Oram, Lecturer in Women’s Mental Health, Institute of Psychiatry, Psychology & Neuroscience at King’s College London's slides was one of our speakers.View the slides here
+The WMHN held Strengthening Responses, a seminar on domestic violence and women's mental health, on 3 December 2018.
+Dr Siân Oram, Lecturer in Women’s Mental Health at the Institute of Psychiatry, Psychology and Neuroscience in King’s College London was one of our speakers.View the slides here

 News and Events